hrbigelow/ae-wavenet/README.md

-# PyTorch implementation of "Unsupervised speech representation learning using
+# PyTorch implementation of Jan Chorowski, Jan 2019 paper"

-# WaveNet autoencoders" by Jan Chorowski, Ron Weiss, Samy Bengio, and Aaron van
-# den Oord.
+This is a PyTorch implementation of https://arxiv.org/abs/1901.08810.